USFWS/secas/_posts/2021-10-19-Fall-2021-updates-to-the-Southeast-Blueprint-and-SECAS-Goal-Report.md

 layout: post
 published: true
 title: >-
- CFall 2021 updates to the Southeast Blueprint and SECAS Goal Report - Webinar on November 18th
+ Fall 2021 updates to the Southeast Blueprint and SECAS Goal Report - Webinar on November 18th
 author: >-
   Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints